-The Bandeira Project will proceed to the next phase of engineering, focusing on implementing the optimization opportunities identified during the feasibility stage.
-This phase will include an expanded mineral deposit, which among other positive impacts could potentially extend the mine life.
+The Company is currently focusing on implementing the optimization opportunities identified during the feasibility stage, including an expanded mineral deposit, which among other positive impacts could potentially extend the mine life.
 Significant opportunities have also been identified to streamline capital and operating costs, enhancing overall efficiency and optimization of the Project.